azazelassembly/NEOSASP/README.md

    ```

 ## Usage
-After running the program, you can enter Python code, and the program will check its functionality, displaying the result or an error message.
+After running the program, you can enter any key.

 ## Future Plans
-- Improving error handling
-- Support for working with modules
-- Ability to save results
+- Add auth system with users and subs

 ## Contributing
 The project is in development.
 Any help is welcome!
 You can create an issue or a pull request.